adaptris/interlok-docs-legacy/pages/advanced/advanced-profiler-prometheus.md

 Continually fire messages into Interlok for a few seconds or so and then move onto the next section to see the results of those metrics.

-## Graphana
+## Grafana

-You should have created the Prometheus data source in Graphana in a previous section so now you will create a new dashboard which will allow you to create new queries.
-This guide will not go into detail on how to use Graphana or the power of Prometheus's query language, but we can show a couple of potentially useful queries below.
+You should have created the Prometheus data source in Grafana in a previous section so now you will create a new dashboard which will allow you to create new queries.
+This guide will not go into detail on how to use Grafana or the power of Prometheus's query language, but we can show a couple of potentially useful queries below.

 __Note:__ The following queries may need to be changed to match your workflows unique id's, if you are not using this guides configuration.